Hypoaldosteronism

 DiagnosisTop

 Diagnosis is based on clinical history, focusing primarily on the use of medications or presence of diseases that could interfere with aldosterone metabolism and on laboratory findings.
-The different causes of hypoaldosteronism can be differentiated by measurement of levels of plasma renin, serum aldosterone, serum cortisol, and sometimes androgens (Table 1).
+The different causes of hypoaldosteronism can be differentiated by measurement of the levels of plasma renin, serum aldosterone, serum cortisol, and sometimes androgens (Table 1).

 TreatmentTop